bparanj/crystal/electronics/book/experiments.md

 The basic principles from physics is explained in a simple language to provider a deeper understanding of the electronics.
 The basics of innovation is also discussed in the context of electronics.

+PENDING

+Revise the experiments and add voltage divider etc to this list

 Experiments Sequence

 1. Short Circuit